 As we note in the Marketing Research Tutorial, marketers engage in a wide range of research from simple methods done spur of the moment to extensive, highly developed research projects that take months or even years to complete.
-While lower-level research rarely requires a formal plan, research projects that are intended to offer critical information to support marketing decisions generally involve a formal plan outlining how research will be conducted.
+While lower-level research rarely requires a formal plan, formal planning for marketing research projects that are intended to offer critical information to support marketing decisions is important for outlining how research will be conducted.

-In this part of the Principles of Marketing Tutorials we examine a two-part discussion of the process researchers follow to acquire information.
+In this part of the Principles of Marketing Tutorials we examine the process researchers follow to acquire information.
 Understanding this process is not only important for anyone carrying out marketing research but is also of value for marketers purchasing research from third-party sources.
 As we discussed in the Marketing Research Tutorial, relevant research must meet tests for research validity and reliability.
-For those purchasing research the material presented in the Planning for Market Research tutorials will help in that assessment.
+For those purchasing research, the material presented in the this tutorial will help in that assessment.

 The planning for marketing research consists of several steps that should be carried out in order.
 These include: